-The Program in Humanistic Studies brings together students from all divisions–natural sciences, social sciences, engineering, and the humanities–and allows them to forge meaningful connections between different fields of study.
+The Program in Humanistic Studies brings together students from all divisions–natural sciences, social sciences, engineering, and the humanities–to forge meaningful connections between different fields of study.

 The Program is home to:

-- the Interdisciplinary Approaches to Western Culture (‘HUM Sequence’), an intensive, interdisciplinary year-long introduction to the Western intellectual tradition;
+- the Interdisciplinary Approaches to Western Culture (‘the Humanities Sequence’ also known as the ‘HUM Sequence’), an intensive, interdisciplinary year-long introduction to the Western intellectual tradition;

 - the East Asian Humanities, a year-long introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400;